Newly Revised Content!

 Applicable regulations can also be found on the Regulations page of the Nevada State Board of Examiners for Alcohol, Drug and Gambling Counselors website.
 Please note that the Board voted to adopt a temporary regulation allowing clinical supervisors to electronically supervise their interns due to the pandemic.
 The Board voted to make the temporary regulation permanent on August 31, 2021.
 Please be aware that follow-up workshops will be coordinated by the Board prior to November 2021, so watch for notice of those tentative workshops.
 The temporary regulation can be viewed on the Nevada State legislature Register.
 Note that since the new telehealth regulation does not currently include being able to use telehealth supervision for employees who are not employed at the same agency as the supervisor, there is some confusion and clarification should be forthcoming in announcements of upcoming Clinical Supervision trainings sponsored by CASAT Learning.

-CASAT Learning is sponsoring a Clinical Supervision webinar series starting on September 8, 2021.
-Clinical Supervision for Alcohol and Drug Counselors will be a 6-week live webinar series from September 8 – October 13, 2021, every Wednesday from 10:00 am – 11:30 am PST.
-This 12 CEU course will be presented by Adrienne Sutherland Renwick, MA, LCPC, LCADC and Jamee Millsap, MA, LADC, LADC-S. The objectives of the training are to facilitate development of a personal model of supervision and practice skills to deliver high quality, effective clinical services to those seeking assistance for substance use disorders.
+CASAT Learning is offering a Clinical Supervision webinar series starting on March 2, 2022.
+Clinical Supervision for Alcohol and Drug Counselors will be a 6-week live webinar series from March 2 – April 6, 2022, every Wednesday from 10:00 am – 11:30 am PST.
+This 12 CEU course will be presented by Amanda Hankins, CADC-S and Nick Tangeman, MSW LADC-S. The objectives of the training are to facilitate development of a personal model of supervision and practice skills to deliver high quality, effective clinical services to those seeking assistance for substance use disorders.
 This training prepares clinical supervisors to observe job performance, provide feedback and coaching, prioritize learning needs, develop achievable learning objectives, and continue monitoring performance to assess effectiveness.
-For more information about key topics/concepts and to register, please visit the CASAT Learning Website for the series.
+For more information about key topics/concepts and to register, please visit the CASAT Learning Website.

 Clinical Supervision Resources and References